tukru/tukru/README.md

   <strong>Spreading chaos and destruction ❤️  <a href="https://github.com/tukru">tukru</a></strong>
 </p>
 <p align="center">
-  I'm a Bartender with manic dreams creating tools that noone should use unless they got that autism..
-My goal is to get laid and advance cybersecurity and exploit techniques mafuckas.
+  I'm a regular manic creating tools that noone should use ma'fuckas.
 </p>

 ## Favorites 𖤐